DFE-Digital/ecf-gov-guidance/content/nominate-induction-tutor.md

 * holds qualified teacher status (QTS)
 * can assess early career teachers' progress against the teachers’ standards

+Schools commonly choose someone in a senior leadership position such as an assistant head.

 Try to choose someone who is not also a mentor for your early career teachers.
 The 2 roles have separate and different responsibilities.

 You can only have one induction tutor for your school.